List of public corporations by market capitalization: 2024

+This list is up to date As of 31 December 2024.
+Indicated changes in market value are relative to the previous quarter.

+2023

+This list is up to date as of 31 December 2023.
+Indicated changes in market value are relative to the previous quarter.

 2022

-This list is up to date as of December 31, 2022.
+This list is as of 31 December 2022.
 Indicated changes in market value are relative to the previous quarter.

 2021

 This list is up to date as of 31 December 2021.
 Indicated changes in market value are relative to the previous quarter.

 2020

 This Financial Times–based list is up to data as of 31 December 2020.
 Indicated changes in market value are relative to the previous quarter.

 2019

 This Financial Times–based list is up to date as of 31 December 2019.
 Indicated changes in market value are relative to the previous quarter.